Vermont Research Guide

 G. New York Patents

-New York issued 107 patents for land the size of towns – many with names that conflict with already grants towns by New Hampshire.
+New York issued 107 patents for land the size of towns – many with names that conflict with already granted towns by New Hampshire.
 More were issues to retired military men and those are not included here as they had no effect on Vermont settlement.
 There were 83 town-named patents.
 Five of these were the founding of the Vermont towns (listed here and in the previous list as well) and twenty were “confirming” patents to places already granted by New Hampshire confirming title to the land (also in both lists).
 The remaining 58 patents were “paper towns” that did not result in settlement.
 The data came from Esther Munroe Swift, Vermont Place-Names (Brattleboro, Vt., 1977).

 Excerpt from table of New York patents involving Vermont.